The John Lewis Partnership is committed to creating a culture of inclusion

 We’re committed to treating all our job applicants fairly and with respect, irrespective of their actual or assumed background, disability or any other protected characteristic.

-- If your question relates to a role which is advertised on this website, please include the vacancy name and number in your email.
+- If your question relates to a role which is advertised on the website, please include the vacancy name and vacancy number in your email.

 - If your question relates to an application you have made, please include your applicant number in the email.